josdeweger/CosmosDb.Migrator/README.md

 ```

 ## Running migrations
-To actually run the migrations the `Migrator` can be used.
+To actually run the migrations the `MigrationRunner` can be used.
 It can be used inside any process that can be triggered, for instance
-an Azure (Durable) Function, a Console Application etc. Make sure you don't run the `Migrator` inside an application
+an Azure (Durable) Function, a Console Application etc. Make sure you don't run the `MigrationRunner` inside an application
 that might run multiple instances, since these could run the migrations simultaneously, resulting in strange / unwanted behaviour.

 You as a developer are responsible for setting up the CosmosDb Client properly to be able to handle bulk execution, and to setup throughput